abdvl/Rust-WebAssembly-Markdown-Convertor/README.md

 # Rust & WebAssembly Markdown Convertor

-Rust Markdown convertor which complies to wasm(WebAssembly).
-So it can be used in both back-end and front-end(powered by [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)).
+Rust Markdown Convertor which is complied to wasm(WebAssembly) can be used in both back-end and front-end(powered by [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)).

 ## Rust compile to js(wasm)